5.8 Noncash Assets Transferred as Consideration

 of a discount for lack of control or income taxes.)
 The

 fair value of B is $1,000.
-The following diagram
+The diagram below illustrates

 Because A controls Sub X both before and after the acquisition, A must recognize Sub X’s assets and liabilities at their